rust-lang/book/nostarch/chapter06.md

 comparing coins we will be comparing the variants of `Option<T>`, but the way that the `match` expression works remains the same.

-Let's say we want to write a function that takes an `Option<i32>` and if there's a value inside, adds one to that value.
-If there isn't a value inside, the function should return the `None` value and not attempt to perform any operations.
+Let’s say we want to write a function that takes an `Option<i32>` and if there’s a value inside, adds one to that value.
+If there isn’t a value inside, the function should return the `None` value and not attempt to perform any operations.